SCEDC/tutorials/pds-lambda-docker/README.md

 7. Enter a name and description for the role, and click "Create Role."

-   This is what your permissions should look like:

    ![IAM role permissions](graphics/IAM_role_permissions.png)

 ## Creating and Running the Lambda Function